-7.1 Application Information
+8.1 Application Information

-The DLPC34xx controller is used with the DLP160CP DMD to provide a reliable display solution for many data and video display applications.
-The DMDs are spatial light modulators which reflect incoming light from an illumination source to one of two directions, with the primary direction being into projection or collection optics.
-The optical architecture of the system and the format of the image digital data coming into the DLPC34xx are what primarily determine the application requirements.
+The DLPC34xx controller is required to be coupled with DLP3010 DMD to provide a reliable display solution for various data and video display applications.
+The DMDs are spatial light modulators which reflect incoming light from an illumination source to one of two directions, with the primary direction being into a projection or collection optic.
+Each application is derived primarily from the optical architecture of the system and the format of the data coming into the DLPC34xx.
+Applications of interest include mobile projectors, mobile smart TV, smart display and DLP signage.
+Other applications include humanoids, Pachinko/Pachislot machines, augmented reality glasses, and mobile accessories.